 Settled status: what do employers need to do?

-The government has said that employers are not required to communicate details of the EU settlement scheme to their workers; however, it may be helpful from an employee relations perspective to do so.
-It is important to reassure EU nationals that nothing has changed for now; and to make it clear to them what they need to do to protect their right to continue living and working in the UK.
-Different communication strategies might need to be devised for different groups of workers, for example EU nationals in the UK; Irish citizens; UK nationals in the EU; and workers being temporarily posted overseas (as this might affect eligibility for settled status – see above).
+The government has said that employers are not required to communicate details of the EU settlement scheme to their workers, however, it may be helpful from an employee relations perspective to do so.
+Different communication strategies might need to be devised for different groups of workers, for example EEA and Swiss nationals in the UK; Irish citizens; UK nationals in the EU; and workers being temporarily posted overseas (as this might affect eligibility for settled status – see above).
 It would be worth highlighting that workers with permanent residency will still need to make an application for settled status.

 Right to work checks

 The current right to work checks apply until the end of 2020 (EU passport or ID card).
 After then holders of settled or pre-settled status will use their online immigration profile to prove to their employer their right to work in the UK.

 If you would like to discuss the issues covered in this blog, or require any other immigration advice, please contact Lynne Marr in Brodies’ Employment Team.

 This blog was originally published on 4 December 2018; and then updated on 23 January; 5 February; 2 and 12 April 2019.